 What To Expect At Our Office

 The need for orthodontics is assessed at every visit.
-If age appropriate the dentists will check the status of the 3rd molars or wisdom teeth and evaluate them for removal or decide if keeping them is best.
+If age-appropriate the dentists will check the status of the 3rd molars or wisdom teeth and evaluate them for removal or decide if keeping them is best.
 We also look for opportunities to do preventive dental care.
-Things like fluoride varnish, sealants, take home rinses, etc. Every visit we meet with the parent that brings them to the office to talk about any concerns findings and answer questions.
+Things like fluoride varnish, sealants, take-home rinses, etc. Every visit we meet with the parent that brings them to the office to talk about any concerns findings and answer questions.
 We will communicate with you the parent, you will never leave our office and have to ask your child “What did the dentist say about your teeth?”.

 As McOmie Family Dentistry nears our 20th anniversary we have been in business long enough to see trends among our pediatric population.
 When we have a family that brings their kids in as close to every six months as possible.
 There will be about a 90% chance those kids will go to college without having a cavity in a permanent tooth and they will have no fillings.
-You see we don’t think having cavities is necessary and we will do EVERYTHING we can to stack the odds in your child’s favor against dental disease of all kinds.
+You see we don’t think having cavities is necessary and we will do EVERYTHING we can to stack the odds in your child’s favor against the dental disease of all kinds.

 What You Can Do For Your Child’s Teeth At Home

 Brushing is always the foundation to good dental health.
 2 minutes two times a day is what we recommend for all of our patients.
-For the younger set up to about 5 years old you should brush your child’s teeth for them morning and night.
+For the younger set up to about 5 years old, you should brush your child’s teeth for the morning and night.
 From 5-8 let them start brushing but you may want to brush for 30 seconds after they brush.
 Most kids don’t have the dexterity or attention span to really brush well.
 If you live in a non fluoridated area we recommend a fluoride rinse such as ACT mouth rinse.
 Fluoride will help re-mineralize areas of the tooth so they don’t grow into decay.
 Eating healthy and avoid high sugar foods is healthy in all aspects of a child’s life.

-Here’s a few tips to keep your child’s oral hygiene on track in between appointments:
+Here are a few tips to keep your child’s oral hygiene on track in between appointments:

 We’ll See You Soon!

-Make sure your kids start off their school year right: with healthy teeth and the confidence to share their smile with new friends and teachers.
+Make sure your kids start off their school year right: with healthy teeth and the confidence to share their smiles with new friends and teachers.
 Call now to schedule your child’s back-to-school dental examination!
 McOmie Family Dentistry 423-899-1112